Scorton railway station (Lancashire)

 Scorton railway station served the village of Scorton, Lancashire, England, from 1840 to 1939 on the Lancaster and Preston Junction Railway.

 History

-The first station opened on 26 June 1840 by the Lancaster and Preston Junction Railway.
-It was very short-lived, closing one and half a months later in August 1840.
+The first station was opened on 26 June 1840 by the Lancaster and Preston Junction Railway.
+It was short-lived, with only a sentry box, closing one and a half months later in August 1840.
 It was replaced by a new station half a mile to the south.
-This station had a signal box and a station building on the southbound platform.
+This station featured a signal box and a station building on the southbound platform.
 It closed on 1 May 1939.
-Nothing remains of either stations.
+Nothing remains of either station.